 Healthy Pumpkin Banana Bread—The Best of Both Worlds

-Considering my laundry list of healthy pumpkin bread recipes (Vegan Pumpkin Bread, Healthy Pumpkin Bread, Pumpkin Chocolate Chip Bread) is rivaled only by my collection of healthy banana bread recipes (ahem, classic Healthy Banana Bread, Paleo Banana Bread, Cream Cheese Banana Bread…), it was only a matter of time before the two got together to create a tasty Pumpkin Banana Bread baby.
+Considering my laundry list of healthy pumpkin bread recipes (Vegan Pumpkin Bread, Healthy Pumpkin Bread, Pumpkin Chocolate Chip Bread) is rivaled only by my collection of healthy banana bread recipes (ahem, classic Healthy Banana Bread, Paleo Banana Bread, Cream Cheese Banana Bread…), it was only a matter of time before the two got together to create a tasty pumpkin and banana bread baby.

 Although this bread is melt-in-your-mouth tender thanks to the combo of the banana, pumpkin, and Greek yogurt (a key ingredient in Cream Cheese Banana Bread), all of which make baked goods magnificently moist, it has enough density to make it taste satisfying and leave you feeling nourished and complete.

 I love to warm up a big slice of this bread for breakfast (try it smeared with peanut butter) or snitch it cold from the fridge when I’m craving an instant pick-me-up, and it makes a lovely treat for coworkers, neighbors, and anyone whose day you’d like to brighten.

-This Pumpkin Banana Bread has notes of vanilla and honey, the spice is subtle but present, and it rises beautifully in the pan.
+This pumpkin bread has notes of vanilla and honey, the spice is subtle but present, and it rises beautifully in the pan.

 What to Add to Pumpkin Banana Bread

-- I added toasted chopped pecans, which give the Pumpkin Banana Bread a pleasing warmth and satisfying crunch.
+- I added toasted chopped pecans, which give the bread a pleasing warmth and satisfying crunch.